-Your wellbeing at work is just as important as that of the people you manage.
+Your own stress management at work is just as important as that of the people you manage.
 Don’t be afraid to ask for what you need.

 Accept that you will make bad calls and mistakes.
 What’s more, don’t beat yourself up about it.
-There isn’t a leader who hasn’t taken missteps along the way.
+There isn’t any leader who hasn’t taken mis-steps along the way.